Miko targets $100mln in revenue in GCC in five years

 “Our goal is to help kids everywhere experience the magic of playful learning through robotics.
 As we continue our international expansion, the Middle East is a key focus,” said Sneh Vaswani, co-founder and CEO of Miko.

-“We also have close relationships with the region’s most trusted retailers, including Jarir Bookstore, Hamleys, Early Learning Center, Xcite, Toys R Us Middle East, Virgin Megastore and Jumbo,” continued Vaswani.
+“We also have close relationships with the region’s most trusted retailers, including Jarir Bookstore, Hamleys, Early Learning Centre, Xcite, Toys R Us Middle East, Virgin Megastore and Jumbo,” continued Vaswani.

 Recent market reports predict that the global educational robotics market will hit $3.27 billion by 2028, with the GCC contributing 2% to 3% of the market.
 McKinsey predicts that by 2030, about 70% of companies in the Middle East will have adopted some AI.